New kings of the road: Big motorbike makers rev up in Southeast Asia

 With a monthly salary of 4,000 ringgit ($1,229), Hor Chee Fung, 28, is one of the region’s new middle class earners, working hard to pay off monthly commitments from phone bills to car loans.
 But that didn’t stop him from taking another loan to buy a larger and more powerful motorcycle.

-“I don’t mind taking that extra commitment to join my fellow riding friends,” said Hor, a Kuala Lumpur-based financial analyst with International Business Machines Corp (IBM.N).
+“I don’t mind taking that extra commitment to join my fellow riding friends,” said Hor, a Kuala Lumpur-based financial analyst with International Business Machines Corp.

 Hor is moving from a moped to a 250cc sports motorbike - the Kawasaki Ninja 250R.
 He plans to eventually upgrade to a Harley-Davidson or Ducati entry-level model when he gets a pay rise and promotion.